GemTalk/Sparkle/Documentation/SparkleInstall.md

 To execute code and inspect the results, enter a GemStone Smalltalk expression in the lower Evaluator pane of an existing Inspector, and accept (Ctrl-S).
 The window will split, with the inspector pane appearing on the right, with a green header.
 Selecting fields within this objects will add panes to the right, containing inspectors on each objects that is selected.
 Deselecting a field will remove the inspector pane.

-You may open a new Sparkle Object Explorer (Inspector) using the Sparkle Connections Launcher toolbar item **Evaluator**.
+You may open a second evaluator pane on this Inspector using the + button at the bottom of the window.
+You can open an entirely new Sparkle Object Explorer (Inspector) using the Sparkle Connections Launcher toolbar item **Evaluator**.

+### Commit and Abort

+The Inspector and Debugger upper right "hamburger" menu includes Commit Transaction, Abort Transaction, Begin Transaction, Set Automatic Transaction Mode and Set Manual Transaction Mode.

 ### Debugging